Prosafe SE and subsidiary company Prosafe Rigs Pte. Ltd. - Update on Financial Restructuring

-Please take notice that Prosafe SE and PRPL have today filed separate applications for the Singapore Court for leave to amend the originating summons filed in the original Sanction Applications to include an additional prayer for the insertion of a new clause 8.4 in the Schemes (the "Amendment Applications").
-The new clause 8.4 in the Schemes clarifies that Prosafe SE, in cooperation with the scheme manager and Norwegian reconstructor, may have an additional avenue to distribute the new shares under the Scheme to the relevant Scheme creditors without such creditors having to otherwise complete a subscription agreement or provide a set-off confirmation, as would typically be required under Norwegian law.
-Prosafe SE and PRPL are advised that this clarification is mechanical and necessary for the implementation of the Schemes and the parallel Norwegian Reconstruction Proceeding.

-Creditors who wish to receive a copy of the papers filed in the Amendment Applications should contact Prosafe SE's and PRPL's Singapore solicitors at Prosafe.Queries@CliffordChance.com
+Prosafe SE wishes to thank all parties involved for their support of the Schemes and the Group during the restructuring process to date.

+The next important milestone involves the restructuring being approved as part of the Norwegian restructuring proceedings.

-Prosafe SE and PRPL will make the appropriate announcements as and when there are any further material developments on the financial process and the matters above.
-Please monitor Prosafe SE's website for any announcements or update on the process.
+Prosafe SE and PRPL will make the appropriate announcements as and when there are any further material developments on the completion of the overall restructuring process.
+Please monitor Prosafe SE's website for any announcements or update.

+Prosafe continues to anticipate that the financial restructuring will be effective before or around year end 2021.

 Prosafe is a leading owner and operator of semi-submersible accommodation vessels.
 The company is listed on the Oslo Stock Exchange with ticker code PRS.
 For more information, please refer to https://www.prosafe.com